MiladKetabGhale/AI-Systems-Engineering/README.md

 # Machine Learning Engineer • AI Engineer

-Welcome to my portfolio of projects, designed to demonstrate my skills in **machine learning engineering** and **AI engineering**.
-This repository contains standalone projects, each showcasing a specific set of capabilities, methodologies, and tools.
-The projects highlight the ability to build end-to-end data pipelines, engineer scalable solutions for machine learning tasks, and solve complex analytical problems.
+Welcome to my AI/ML engineering portfolio, where I showcase modular, production-grade systems at the intersection of machine learning, AI, and cloud infrastructure.
+Each project is designed to highlight core strengths in scalable ML pipeline development, model optimization, and MLOps practices.
+From fine-tuned LLMs for cybersecurity to end-to-end fraud detection systems deployed on AWS.

 ## Repository Structure